Humphrys genealogy

 Did this family adopt George Cashel?

 One odd thing is that none of this family ever turn up later in George's life.
-Though he did move far away.
+Though he did move far away from Kerry and Cork.

 Stephen Cashel,